Eagle Feather Organic Farm

 *Although some farm work may require lifting, no work will be required of any guest that is beyond their capability or comfort level.

 It is imperative that the plants grow in as natural a setting as possible, therefore no tobacco products (cigarettes, chew/dip, etc.) or illegal drugs are allowed on Farm property.
 Alcohol is allowed, in moderation.
+We request that guests adhere to an organic or all natural diet.

 We like to keep a peaceful work environment, so no loud music may be played, however guests are welcome to bring their own headphones if they like to enjoy personal music as they work.

 Since all of us share work spaces and tools, it's essential that every one clean up after themselves not only in your personal sleeping area, but also in the kitchen, bathroom, potting shed, etc. Tools and supplies should be cleaned and put back where they belong after each use.
+Bringing your own handtools and gloves is appreciated.

-When using an outdoor shower like the one that we have at the Farm, it's very important to use environmentally friendly cleaning products.
+When using a shower like the one that we have at the Farm, it's very important to use environmentally friendly cleaning products.
 All products should be biodegradable, so we recommend bringing those made by Seventh Generation, Brommer's, etc. These types of products are becoming more readily available in mainstream stores, however natural groceries (Whole Foods, Fresh Market, etc. are also a good place to find them).
 Water is precious in the mountains so we take quick, but enjoyable showers to conserve as much as possible.

 No open fires are allowed at the Farm without permission.
 We prefer wood to deteriorate and turn to dirt rather than to be burned and create air pollution.